Tara (Kannada actress): Career

-Tara made her first appearance on screen for a Tamil film Ingeyum Oru Gangai directed by noted actor, Manivannan, in 1984 which featured Murali in the lead.
-Following this, she featured in her first Kannada film Thulasidala in 1985.
-She got a big break in Rajkumar starrer Guri (1986) and thereafter acted in several movies as a leading lady and supporting actress.
+Anuradha was first noticed by director Venagal Jagannath Rao during her ballad performance in school, and offered her a role in his 1985 film, Thulasidala, which she appeared in.
+Following this, she was signed in the Tamil film, Manivannan's Ingeyum Oru Gangai (1984) opposite Murali, where she was first credited as Tara.
+It became her first theatrical release.
+Tara got her break in Dr. Rajkumar starrer Guri (1986) and thereafter acted in several movies as a leading lady and supporting actress.

 Tara has worked with almost all leading Kannada heroes of the 1980s and 1990s including Rajkumar, Shankar Nag, Vishnuvardhan, Ambareesh, Ananth Nag, Ravichandran, Shashikumar, Tiger Prabhakar, Shivarajkumar, Raghavendra Rajkumar, Murali, Karthik, Sunil and Devaraj.

 Her performance in Girish Karnad's Kanooru Heggadithi brought her widespread recognition.
 She received her first award as best actress for the Kannada movie Krama (1991), directed by debutant director Asrar Abid.
 In the late 1980s, she appeared as a supporting actress in Mani Ratnam's Tamil films, Nayakan and Agni Natchathiram.
 Her performance in Girish Karnad's Kanooru Heggadithi brought her widespread recognition for which she also received her second "best actress" state award.
 She received the "best supporting actress" award for Munjaneya Manju.
 She received wide critical acclaim for the female centric Munnudi which received multiple National Film Awards, including Best Film on Other Social Issues.